How to change DNS on Linux [Step by Step Guide]

 Step 3: Save resolv.conf.
 If you are using nano to edit the file, press Ctrl + X and then Y when it asks you to save the file.

-When you change DNs on Linux using the above method, the changes are temporary.
-You will see that resolv.conf will reset after a restart or anytime you run dhclient.
+When you change DNS on your Linux operating system using the above method, the changes will only be temporary.
+You will see that resolv.conf will reset after a restart or anytime you run the dhclient command.

 However, there are multiple ways to make them permanent.
 We will discuss some of them here.